How a Ugandan Taxi Company Could potentially Generate UGX 2,500,000,000 In 24 Months

 |---|---|

-| Total Daily Revenue (20 taxis) | $1,920 |
+| Total daily revenue (20 taxis) | UGX 6,000,000 |

-| Total Monthly Revenue (28-day cycle) | $53,760 |
+| Total monthly revenue (28-day cycle) | UGX 160,000,000 |

 B. Major Expenses

-- Driver Wages: Typically a salary or percentage of fares
+- Driver wages: Typically a salary or percentage of fares

-- Fuel/Electricity: Variable depending on usage
+- Fuel/electricity: Variable depending on usage

-- Insurance, Licensing, and Fees: Fixed operational costs
+- Insurance, licensing, and fees: Fixed operational costs

-- Miscellaneous: Parking, permits, office/admin costs
+- Miscellaneous: Parking, permits, office, and administrative costs

 Simplified Profitability Calculation